Necktschnagge/Cpp-Course/lessons/03-threads.md

 ```
 to the console.

+Your solution should work at least for `2000 <= upperbound <= 200000 `.
+But it would be nice if it also works for greater bounds as well as trivial ones.

 Use threads to speed up.
 You may also consider using the algorithm library mentioned earlier on this page and its ExecutionPolicies to achieve parallel computing:
 https://stackoverflow.com/questions/39954678/difference-between-execution-policies-and-when-to-use-them

-To measure the performance of your code it will be compiled with g++ on Windows and executed afterwards on an Intel processor: https://www.intel.de/content/www/de/de/products/processors/core/i9-processors/i9-9900k.html
+To measure the performance of your code it will be compiled with g++ on Windows and executed afterwards on an Intel processor: https://www.intel.de/content/www/de/de/products/processors/core/i9-processors/i9-9900k.html There will be 16GB RAM available at least.

 Bonus tasks:
 * Also open a file to write the primes into it (of course, not inside the primes function).
 Use the "class" `std::ofstream`. http://www.cplusplus.com/reference/fstream/ofstream/